 Even at Megan’s weakest moment, she shows incredible strength.
 She knew that she needed help and accepted the help of others.

-Help from others is not just babysitting and casseroles, but also professional help from a therapist.
+Help from others is not just babysitting and casseroles but also professional help from a therapist.

-EMDR is eye movement and desensitization reprocessing.
+EMDR is Eye Movement and Desensitization Reprocessing.
 EMDR is a proven psychotherapy that helps individuals that suffer from trauma.

 I guess grief brings on so much crazy, crazy emotions and you feel really alone because you don’t know what’s going on with you.
 You can feel so many things that make you feel guilty or angry and you have no idea but like why or what’s happening or you’re going crazy.